hacktor/rusticblocks/README.md

 # rusticblocks

-An example of a tiny blockchain written in Rust.
+An example of a small blockchain written in Rust.
 I've only just started learning the Rust programming language and this struck me as a nice little project to get me started.
 It is based on some python code that can be found here: [Snakecoin](https://github.com/schedutron/SnakeCoin)

 I'm planning to add demo server and client code soon.